henryiii/check-sdist/README.md

 You can add `.gitignore` style lines here, and you can turn off the default ignore list, which adds some default git-only files.

+By default, check-sdist recursively scans the contents of Git submodules, but you can disable this behavior (e.g. to support older Git versions that don't have this capability).

 ### See also

 - [check-manifest](https://github.com/mgedmin/check-manifest): A (currently)